 1. Make use of CPF higher interest rates, with more interest

-Currently, as of May 2022, CPF interest rates for the Ordinary Account (OA) and Special Account (SA) are at 2.5% and 4% per annum (p.a.) respectively.
+CPF interest rates for the Ordinary Account (OA) and Special Account (SA), as of May 2022, stood at 2.5% and 4% per annum (p.a.) respectively.

 On 29 May 2023, it was announced that the CPF SA and MediSave Account (MA) interest rate will increase to 4.01% for the period from 1 July 2023 to 30 Sept 2023.
 CPF Board and the Housing Board said that this is due to a rise in the 12-month average yield of the 10-year Singapore Government Securities.
 Learn more about CPF interest rates here.